 15.19A Expressive Works

-The defendant’s work, [insert name of allegedly infringing work], is an expressive work that is protected by the First Amendment.
+The defendant [name]’s work, [insert name of allegedly infringing work], is an expressive work that is protected by the First Amendment.

-Therefore, you may proceed to the likelihood-of-confusion test for trademark infringement only if the plaintiff proves by a preponderance of the evidence that the defendant’s use of the plaintiff’s mark is explicitly misleading as to the source or content of [insert name of allegedly infringing work].
-The defendant’s use of the mark is explicitly misleading if it is an explicit indication, overt claim, or explicit misstatement that the [insert name of allegedly infringing work] is sponsored by or somehow associated with the plaintiff.
+Therefore, you may proceed to the likelihood-of-confusion test for trademark infringement only if the plaintiff [name] proves by a preponderance of the evidence that the defendant [name]’s use of the plaintiff’s mark is explicitly misleading as to the source or content of [insert name of allegedly infringing work].
+The defendant [name]’s use of the mark is explicitly misleading if it is an explicit indication, overt claim, or explicit misstatement that the [insert name of allegedly infringing work] is sponsored by or somehow associated with the plaintiff.

 Comment